docker/compose/docs/aci-interation.md

 **Note:** ACI does not allow port mapping (i.e.: changing port number while exposing port), so the source and target ports must be the same when deploying to ACI.

-**Note:** All containers in the same Compose application are deployed on the same ACI container group.
-Several containers in the same Compose application cannot expose the same port when deployed to ACI.
+**Note:** All containers in the same Compose application are deployed in the same ACI container group.
+Containers in the same Compose application cannot expose the same port when deployed to ACI.

 By default, when exposing ports for your application, a random public IP address is associated with the container group supporting the deployed application (single container or Compose application).
 This IP address can be obtained when listing containers with `docker ps` or using `docker inspect`.